Ethiopia Photo Tour

 Please note: This trip is not for everyone.
 If you need and expect creature comforts when you travel, do not sign up for this photo tour.
-Four nights on this itinerary are camping simply because there are no hotels in the tribal areas.
+Two nights on this itinerary are camping simply because there are no hotels in the tribal areas.
 It will be very hot and dry.
 This is the real African bush, and you are far from civilization.
 That's what makes this experience so compelling.
-You are provided a tent that can be zippered shut, a mattress, a sleeping bag, and the meals are simple but tasty and well prepared.
-A bush shower is set up in camp in the evening (this consists of a 5 gallon container of warm water that flows through a shower head in a private enclosed area), and hygiene is a top priority.
+You are provided a tent that can be zippered shut, a mattress on a frame, bedding, and the meals are simple but tasty and well prepared.
+A bush shower is set up in camp (this consists of a 5-gallon container of warm water that flows through a shower valve in a private enclosed area), and hygiene is a top priority.
 We will have electricity to charge camera batteries, laptop computers, and a light in the tent thanks to the generators provided by the local tour operator.
 Our drivers set up and break down the camp when we move to another location.

-The dirt and gravel roads in Ethiopia are not good, the dust is ever present, and in this kind of rugged environment you have to have a sense of humor as well as patience and understanding.
+The dirt and gravel roads in Ethiopia are not good, the dust is ever present, and in this kind of rugged environment, you have to have a sense of humor as well as patience and understanding.
 In the last several years, Chinese companies have built many miles of paved roads and this is a big relief.
 Still, many of the roads we travel are pretty brutal.
-If you are a complainer, if you have a low tolerance for things that don't go your way, if you don't like unexpected challenges when you travel, please do not sign up for this tour.
+If you are a complainer, if you have a low tolerance for things that don't go your way, or if you can't handle unexpected challenges when you travel, please do not sign up for this tour.

 If this is the kind of tour that appeals to you, however, and you are ready to take the most incredible travel pictures of your life and to experience cultures that few outsiders have the privilege of seeing and photographing, then you'll be thrilled with this photo tour.
 You will be required to have medical evacuation insurance (just in case) plus the required vaccinations recommended by the Center for Disease Control in Atlanta, Georgia.
 If you need to stay in touch with business associates, friends, or family back home, you will need a satellite phone.
-Cell service is available in the cities, but in the bush a Sat phone is required to make and receive calls in many of the areas we will visit.
+Cell service is available in the cities, but in the bush, a Sat phone is required to make and receive calls in many of the areas we will visit.

-There should be no rain during January.
+There should be no rain during March.
 The temperature will vary from very pleasant to hot, depending on where in the country we'll be and at what elevation.
 In the tribal areas, high temps could reach 104 degrees F or 40 degrees Celsius.

 About the charter flights: Charter flights in Ethiopia are expensive, but they save several days of driving on roads that can only be described as brutal.
 The roads that extend from Addis Ababa down to the tribal areas of the Omo River Valley are to be avoided if possible because it takes two full days of driving on bad roads each way to get to the areas we need to go.
 Your experience in Ethiopia will be much more pleasant with the least amount of wear and tear on you with the addition of charter flights in the itinerary.
 This makes the trip more expensive, and I'm sorry about that because I try to keep my prices as reasonable as possible, but I feel most people would agree that it's the better option.